 5. Identify the Critical Path

-By the help of Forward Pass and Backward Pass calculations, The earliest start and finish dates, and the latest start and finish dates for each activity can be identified and The Critical Path of the network diagram can be determined.
+Forward and backward pass calculation is used to determine the critical path and total float.
+By the help of the Forward Pass and Backward Pass calculations, the earliest start and finish dates, and the latest start and finish dates for each activity can be identified and the Critical Path of the network diagram can be determined.

 The following are a few benefits of the critical path method: